Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Cons

-Because this small dot makes it easier for precision shooting, it wouldn’t really prove useful when aiming for larger and more easy-to-aim targets.
+Because this small dot makes it easier for precision shooting, it is not ideal when aiming for larger and more easy-to-aim targets.

-You would more or less get the same results as a bigger dot, and you might even put more effort to ensure that the tiny dot is still actually on target.
+You would more or less get the same results as a bigger dot.
+I’ve put even put more effort to ensure that the tiny red dot is still actually on target.

 Something larger, like the 6 MOA size, would be more likely to stay visible even under extreme light conditions.